sfogo/spring-demoa2/README.md

 Server was developed following the Spring OAuth2 [guide](http://projects.spring.io/spring-security-oauth/docs/oauth2.html) but it includes the following :
 * It combines **Authorization Server** and **Resource Server** [OAuth roles](https://tools.ietf.org/html/rfc6749#section-1.1).
 * Customized user login and consent pages (JSP views)
+* A management page that enables regular users (`ROLE_USER`) to view tokens and what they have consented to clients.
+They can also revoke approvals and remove tokens.
-* An [AngularJS](https://angularjs.org) based administration application that allows an administrator to revoke consents and remove tokens.
+* An [AngularJS](https://angularjs.org) based administration application that allows administrators (`ROLE_ADMIN`) to revoke consents and remove tokens.
+This application is a bit drastic as it allows the administrator to revoke any (User, Client, Scope) approval triplet as well as remove tokens.
 * 11 registered clients (`client0` to `client10`). `client0` is reserved and represents the administration application.
   * Client `client0` is registered with scopes `ADMIN_READ` and `ADMIN_WRITE`.
   * Other clients  are registered with scopes `A`, `B` and `C`.